freckle/guides/haskell-best-practices.md

 test, since the example type (`AppExample`, `YesodExample`) has usually defined `MonadFail(fail)` as `expectationFailure`.

-For example, a test that about a user in the DB can incorporate that assertion,
+For example, a test about a user in the DB can incorporate that assertion,

 ```hs
 -- Meh